danmar/cppcheck/man/reference-cfg-format.md

       </function>
     </def>

+The `indirect` attribute can be set to control the indirection of uninitialized memory allowed.
+Setting `indirect` to `0` means no uninitialized memory is allowed.
+Setting it to `1` allows a pointer to uninitialized memory.
+Setting it to `2` allows a pointer to pointer to uninitialized memory.

+By default, cppcheck will use an indirect value of `0` unless `not-null` is used.
+When `not-null` is used, then `indirect` will default to `1`.

 ### Null pointers

 Cppcheck assumes it's ok to pass NULL pointers to functions.
 Here is an example program: